Ryangwaite/AWS-SAA-C02-Course/README.md

   - Collection of trails in all regions
   - When new regions are added, they will be added to this trail automatically

 Most services log events in the region they occur.
 The trail then must be a one region trail in that region or an all region trail to log that event.

 A small number of services log events globally to one region.
 Global services such as IAM or STS or CloudFront always log their events to `us-east-1`

 A trail must have this enabled to have this logged.

 AWS services are largely split into regional services or global services.

 When the services log, they log in the region they are created or to `us-east-1` if they are a global service.

 A trail can store events in an S3 bucket as a compressed JSON file.
 It can also use CloudWatch Logs to output the data.

 CloudTrail products can create an organizational trail.
 This allows a single management point for all the APIs and management events for that org.

 #### 1.3.9.2.
 CloudTrail Exam PowerUp

 - It is enabled by default for 90 days without S3
 - Trails are how you configure S3 and CWLogs
 - Management events are only saved by default
-- IAM, STS, CloudFront are Global Service events and log to `us-east-1`
+- IAM, Security Token Service (STS), CloudFront are Global Service events and log to `us-east-1`
   - Trail must be enabled to do this
 - NOT REALTIME - There is a delay.
 Approximately 15 minute delay